Government and contracted staff directly support managed isolation and quarantine.

 The size of each facility team depends on facility capacity and extra support required, for example, there are more health workers at a quarantine facility than a managed isolation facility.

 All facilities are closely managed and monitored to make sure health, safety and security measures are in place to keep New Zealanders safe.
-Workers follow strict infection prevention controls and standard operating procedures.
+All workers are required to be vaccinated, as well as follow strict infection prevention controls and standard operating procedures.

 How we keep workers, their families/ whānau, loved ones and communities safe